About the Cabin John Citizens Association

 The association’s premier event is the CJ Chicken and Crab Feast held each September on the second Saturday after Labor Day.
 Some 75 residents work to put on this four-hour food fest that not only features delicious homemade food, but live music and activities for the kids.
 It is also a critical fundraiser for the CJCA.

-Communications: The CJCA holds meetings on the last Wednesday of the month (except December, June, July, and August) at 7:30 pm at the Clara Barton community center, 7425 MacArthur Blvd.
-The meetings are for the community.
-In 2017 meeting topics included the county’s $2.1 million CJ repaving project, the latest on efforts to reduce airplane noise and the history of Cabin John with a “pop-up” museum of local artifacts.
+Communications: The CJCA holds community meetings on the last Wednesday of the month (except December, June, July, and August) at 7:30 pm at the Clara Barton community center, 7425 MacArthur Blvd.
+Recent meetings offered local preservationists and county officials discussing how to protect the historic African-American Moses Hall & Cemetery property, a presentation on the county’s bicycle and pedestrian master plans and conversations with CJ authors.

 The CJCA mails a monthly newsletter, The Village News, free to every residence and business in Cabin John.
 Thanks to dedicated Cabin Johners, the all-volunteer publication celebrated 50 years of continuous publication in 2017.
 The CJCA also has a website, www.cabinjohn.org, that provides additional information and photographs of interest to the community along with the complete archive of The Village News.